 Here is a real-life example of what happens when you go outside your niche from Slawek Czajkowski:

 Digital marketing agency that I partnered with decided to create a massive amount of content about television ads.
 They built many articles out of their main topic—SEO, Ads and Building Websites.
-Google threw them away from SERPs.
+Google threw them away from SERPs (Search Engine Results Page).
 Make sure to stay within your niche... unless you are Forbes or Medium.

 Only supportive articles that rank for the same niche keywords will build you proper credibility.
 Plan a simple silo for the money page that is not ready to rank for the main keyword.
-Link internally using consistent anchors structure and that will be the best way to get closer to the main focus keyword that has monsterous difficulty.
+Link internally using consistent anchors structure and that will be the best way to get closer to the main focus keyword that has monstrous difficulty.

 You can have the best content on your page but bad internal linking can ruin your work.
 There is only one word that describes how to deal with internal linking—consistency.